 Athletic training program guidelines

 The athletic training major is designed to prepare students to pass the Board of Certification (BOC) for the Athletic Trainer (AT).
-Admission into the athletic training program (AT Program) will be on a competitive basis.
+Admission into the undergraduate athletic training program (AT Program) will be on a competitive basis.
 Applications will be accepted twice a year: Oct.
 1 and Feb.
 1. Students will have until the February deadline of their sophomore year to make an official application to the program.
 The acceptance procedures for a transfer student will depend on the institution from which the student is transferring (i.e., an accredited or non-accredited program).
 There is no guarantee that students joining the program late in their career will be qualified to graduate in four years.
 Each applicant must submit a formal application to the program.
 If the student meets all necessary criteria, he/she will be asked to interview with the Athletic Training Program Director and the current athletic training staff.
 Students intending to pursue a career in athletic training will be given preference to admittance into the Northwestern College AT Program.

-Specific information regarding admission, technical standards, retention, graduation criteria and degree completion timeline follows:
+Specific information regarding the current admission, technical standards, retention, graduation criteria and degree completion timeline follows:

 - Completion of the formal application to the AT program.

 - Meet established technical standards (see below, III), which will be assessed by:

 - Successful completion of Mock Assessment (interview)